Vladimir-csp/uwsm/README.md

   - `app-@autostart.service.d/slice-tweak.conf` - assigns XDG autostart apps to
     `app-graphical.slice`
 - shutdown and cleanup units
-  - `wayland-session-shutdown.target` - conflicts with operational units.
-    Triggered by the end of `wayland-wm*.service` units for more robust cleanup, including on failures.
-But can also be called manually for shutdown.
   - `wayland-session-bindpid@.service` - starts `waitpid` utility for a given
     PID.
 Invokes `wayland-session-shutdown.target` when deactivated.
-    Started by `uwsm start`.
+    `uwsm start` starts this unit pointing to itself just before replacing itself with `systemctl` unit startup command.
+  - `wayland-session-shutdown.target` - conflicts with operational units.
+    Triggered by deactivation of `wayland-wm*@*.service` and
+    `wayland-session-bindpid@*.service` units, both successful or failed.
+But can also be called manually for shutdown.

 After units are generated, compositor can be started by:
 `systemctl --user start wayland-wm@${compositor}.service`

 But this would run it completely disconnected from a login session or any process that started it.
-To fix that use `wayland-session-bindpid@.service` to track PID of login shell and stop graphical session when it exits:
+To fix that use `wayland-session-bindpid@.service` to track PID of login shell (`$$`) and stop graphical session when it exits:

 `systemctl --user start wayland-session-bindpid@$$.service`

-Add `--wait` to hold the terminal until session ends, `exec` it to bind to login
+Add `--wait` to hold the terminal until session ends, `exec` it to replace login shell with `systemctl` invocation reusing its PID:
-session:

 `exec systemctl --user start --wait wayland-wm@${compositor}.service`